una/gulp-starter-env/README.md

 ## Deploying to gh-pages

 You can run `npm deploy` to push your site onto the gh-pages branch.
-Then, you can navigate to it via *http://<your-github-username>.github.io/<project-name>*
+Then, you can navigate to it via *http://< your-github-username >.github.io/< project-name >*